Bounnoy/thirteen/README.md

 There's also many different variations of the game with different rules, but for this implementation I'm using the rules I grew up playing with.
 This game is meant to be played by 4 people and requires some strategy and a bit of luck.

-A demo of the game can be played at https://project-thirteen.appspot.com which is hosted on Google's App Engine using a flexible environment.
+A demo of the game can be played at http://project-thirteen.appspot.com which is hosted on Google's App Engine using a flexible environment.

-_**Note:** You may need to click an icon to **Load Unsafe Script** in your browser to view the '**how to play**' link._

 ## Disclaimer
 This was built in a rush so the code is very inefficient and not structured the way I'd like.
 It requires a major refactor which I may do over the rest of my summer break.